takaito1/EAS4821_S2024/README.md

 # EAS4821_S2024
 Quantitative Techniques for EAS Laboratory Class (Spring 2024)

-## Setting up the python environment (Option 1. installing miniconda3 on your laptop, it takes about 3GB of disk space)
+## Setting up the python environment (Option 1. installing miniconda3)
+  - These steps will install miniconda3 on your laptop, it takes about 3GB of disk space
   - Install miniconda3 on your laptop.
 Start by opening this [URL](https://docs.conda.io/projects/miniconda/en/latest/)
   - Scroll down to "Quick Command Line Install"
   - Select your OS (Windows/macOS/Linux) and follow the appropriate instructions.